-- 5.)
-Prior to conducting interviews with institution constituents, the Committee will meet with the President for the purpose of reviewing strategic plans, goals, objectives, resource allocation policies, major challenges and successes, and the President's own assessment of the interval being appraised.
-The Committee shall review the President's self-evaluation with the President and allow the President to discuss any relevant facts with the Committee. - 6.)
-At the conclusion of this meeting, the Committee members shall disperse to meet with the assigned interviewees.
-During the course of conducting the interviews, the Committee shall meet at the call of the Chair to review the interviews conducted so far and to discuss common thoughts and themes that have emerged from stakeholder input.
-The Committee shall also conduct an open forum for administrators, faculty, classified employees, and students. - 7.)
-At the conclusion of the interviews and open forum, the Committee shall meet with the President to discuss what its members have heard, including strengths and weaknesses of the President in the four areas of evaluation described in Subsection 3 and will recommend areas for future focus and improvement.
-The President shall be provided an opportunity to clarify points the President believes should be made.
+- 7. Prior to conducting interviews with institution constituents, the Evaluation Committee and external consultant will meet with the President for the purpose of reviewing strategic plans, goals, objectives, resource allocation policies, major challenges and successes, and the President's own assessment of the time period being appraised.
+The Evaluation Committee and external consultant shall review the President's self-evaluation with the President and allow the President to discuss any relevant facts. - 8.
+At the conclusion of this meeting, the Evaluation Committee members shall disperse to meet with the assigned interviewees.
+During the course of conducting the interviews, the Evaluation Committee shall meet at the call of the Chair to review the interviews conducted so far and to discuss common thoughts and themes that have emerged from stakeholder input.
+The Evaluation Committee shall also conduct an open forum for administrators, faculty, classified employees, and students. - 9.
+At the conclusion of the interviews and open forum, the Evaluation Committee and external consultant shall meet with the President to discuss what its members have heard, including the effectiveness of the President with respect to the evaluation criteria set forth in Subsection 3 (Performance Criteria for Annual and Periodic Evaluation of Presidents) and will recommend areas for future focus and improvement.
+The President shall be provided an opportunity to clarify points the President believes should be made. - 10.
+The external consultant will prepare a written report within two weeks of the Evaluation Committee's final meeting with the President. - 11.
+The Chancellor and external consultant will meet with the President to review the final evaluation report in order to correct any factual errors but other than such corrections, no changes may be made to the evaluation.
+The external consultant shall then submit the final evaluation report to the Chancellor for transmittal to the Board. - 12.
+Following the submission of the final evaluation report to the Board, the Chancellor and external consultant will present the evaluation of the President, which shall include the final evaluation report, at the next regularly scheduled meeting of the Board of Regents where the President will participate in an open personnel session pursuant to NRS 241.031 to review the findings of the periodic evaluation.
+The open personnel session will take place on the first day of the meeting of the Board of Regents.

-- 8.)
-The Committee shall prepare a written report within two weeks of the Committee's final meeting with the President, with each member contributing a portion of the report as assigned by the Committee Chair.
-The Chair shall combine the individual member contributions into a final version of the report. - 9.)
-The Committee Chair shall meet with the President to review the final evaluation report in order to correct any factual errors but other than such corrections, no changes may be made to the evaluation.
-The Committee Chair shall then deliver the final evaluation report to the Chancellor for transmittal to the Board. - 10.)
-As soon as practical after the submission of the final evaluation report, the Chancellor will present an evaluation of the President, which shall include the final evaluation report, at a regularly scheduled meeting of the Board of Regents where the President will participate in an open personnel session to review the findings of the periodic evaluation.
-The open personnel session will take place on the first day of the meeting of the Board of Regents. - 11.)
-At the conclusion of the periodic evaluation process, in an open personnel session on the second day of the meeting, the Board Chair may recommend contract terms and conditions for approval by the Board of Regents. - 12.)
-A copy of the Chancellor's evaluation, the Committee's final report and a copy of the President's self-evaluation shall be retained by the NSHE Human Resources Department.
+- 13. At the conclusion of the periodic evaluation process, in an open personnel session on the second day of the meeting, the Board Chair may recommend contract terms and conditions for approval by the Board of Regents. - 14.
+A copy of the Evaluation Committee's final report and a copy of the President's selfevaluation shall be retained by the NSHE Human Resources Department.
 These documents are not confidential and may be made available to the public.

-3. PERFORMANCE METRICS FOR PERIODIC EVALUATION OF NSHE PRESIDENTS
+3. PERFORMANCE CRITERIA FOR ANNUAL AND PERIODIC EVALUATION OF NSHE PRESIDENTS